Mike Eman

-Eman first cabinet was sworn in October 30, 2009, following his party's decisive victory in the 2013 election; his second cabinet was sworn in on 30 October 2013.
+Eman's first cabinet was sworn in on October 30, 2009, following his party's decisive victory in the 2013 election; his second cabinet was sworn in on 30 October 2013.

+In 2017, he said at the contract signing of the Sunrise Solar Park, "Aruba has proven the world that, although we are limited in size, we can have big dreams and important goals.
+Maybe we inherited an arid soil, but we are blessed with an abundance of sun and wind to turn that into energy and well being for our society.
+We have translated those gifts into a vision to make our island totally sustainable by 2020."

 Following the 2017 general election Eman's party lost its majority in the Parliament of Aruba.
 Eman subsequently announced that he would resign as party leader and that he would not take a seat in the upcoming parliament.

+Following the 2024 general election, Eman formed a coalition between his party; AVP, and FUTURO.

 Early life and career

 Eman was born in Oranjestad, Aruba and raised in Rancho, to Albert (Shon A) Eman, at the time leader of the AVP and his wife Blanche Eman-Harthogh.
 Mike became the youngest brother of Maria Albertina (Chuchu), Jan Hendrik Albert (Henny), Melva, Godlieb, Siegfried (Ven), Frederik Everhard (Braat), and Albert.